 Antimicrobial susceptibility tests were conducted on 963 strains of E. coli isolated from 475 wild animals (525 strains from 242 deer; 224 strains from 112 wild boar; 199 strains from 113 small mammals (including brown rats, black rats, large Japanese field mice, and Japanese shrew moles); 10 strains from 4 badgers; 3 strains from 2 feral cattle ((Japanese native cattle Tokara-Ushi); and 2 strains from 2 Amami rabbits) within Japan between 2013 and 2017 (Table 70).
 Strains isolated from deer and wild boar demonstrated resistance to eight agents, while those isolated from small mammals showed resistance to 10 agents.
 Resistant E. coli was observed in 5.9% of strains isolated from deer, with resistance to TC (4.4%) highest, followed by CL (1.5%), ABPC, and ST (0.8%).
 Resistance was observed in 8.0% of strains isolated from wild boar, with resistance to TC (4.0%) highest, followed by ABPC (3.6%), and CP (1.8%).
 Resistant strains accounted for 18.1% of strains isolated from small mammals, with resistance to ABPC and TC (12.6% in both cases) highest, followed by ST (11.6%).
-In the case of small mammals, most of antimicrobial-resistant strains were observed in strains from facilities related to food-producing animals, with resistance to ABPC, ST, TC, and NA observed to be more than 10%.
-However, resistance to only two agents (TC and ST) was found in strains isolated from urban areas and no resistance to any of the 12 agents monitored was found in strains isolated from mountainous areas.
+In the case of small mammals, with resistance to ABPC, ST, TC, and NA observed to be more than 10%.
+However, resistance to only two agents (TC and ST) was found in strains isolated from urban areas and no resistance to any of the 12 agents monitored was found in strains isolated from urban areas.
 ESBL-producing bacteria were observed in 1 strain isolated from small mammals (livestock facility) and the ESBL was found to be CTX-M-1.